fenago/oracle19c-labs/dataguard/lab_guides/lab35.md

 > In this practice, you will create and test a service for the DEV1
 > pluggable database on the primary database, and follow that service as
-> it migrates from localhost to stndby during switchover exercises.
+> it migrates from localhost to orcldg during switchover exercises.

 ### Tasks